karkkijokeri/karkkijokeri/README.md

-- 👋 Hi, I’m @karkkijokeri
+- 👋 Hi, I’m Sprisa!
-- 👀 I’m interested in computers
+- 👀 I’m interested in computers.
-- 🌱 I’m currently learning javascript & java
+- 🌱 I’m currently learning javascript & java.
-- 💞️ I’m looking to collaborate on anything
+- 💞️ I’m looking to collaborate on projects I'm interested with.
-- 📫 You can reach me from discord, Sprisa#0210
+- 📫 You can reach me from my discord, Sprisa#0210